 Evaluation of a new blood test for detecting multiple types of cancer early

 The SUMMIT Study is a prospective, observational, longitudinal, cohort study being conducted in London in the United Kingdom (UK).
-The study enrolled 13,035men and women aged 50 to 77 years who did not have a cancer diagnosis at the time of enrollment.
-SUMMIT aims to further evaluate GRAIL’s blood test designed to detect multiple types of cancer, including lung cancer.
+The study enrolled 13,035 men and women aged 50 to 77 years who did not have a cancer diagnosis at the time of enrollment.
+SUMMIT aims to further evaluate GRAIL’s blood test designed to detect a signal shared by multiple types of cancer, including lung cancer.

 The participants are people at high risk of lung and other cancers due to a significant smoking history.
 Participants will be followed annually for three years and will then be followed for five years through national health registries as well as their medical records.